 The main entrance to Carlisle Cemetery is off Richardson Street, just south of the City.
 There are two entrances off Dalston Road.

-Carlisle Cemetery and Crematorium has been awarded Green flag status five years in a row.
 The grounds cover approximately 38 hectares and can be split into four distinct areas.

 This area was the first part of the cemetery to be opened in 1855 and was constructed on the site formally known as Spital Moor.
 It contains a wide selection of trees and wildlife together with conservation areas where very little grounds maintenance is carried out encouraging wild orchids (Dactylorhiza fuchsii)and dog tooth violets (Erythronium denis canis) to thrive together with butterflies, dragonflies and wide variety of small mammals.